Upromise

 Leverage Works

-Bottom line is that you would receive a total value of over $1,000 worth of cash back and skymiles from money you were already going to spend!
+The bottom line is that you would receive a total value of over $1,000 worth of cashback and skymiles from the money you were already going to spend!
 You can use it to help fund your child's education while also being able to enjoy some traveling with your family now.
 Just imagine how this can add up if you are running a business with significant expenses.

-And let's not forget how you could leverage your spending even more by taking advantage of the credit card bonus offers out there like I talked about in the Skymiles post.
+And let's not forget how you could leverage your spending even more by taking advantage of the credit card bonus offers out there as I talked about in the SkyMiles post.

 Upromise, Skymiles & Financial Planning